KDE/documentation-docs-krita-org/general_concepts/colors/color_managed_workflow.rst

    :align: center

-Group 3 had vermillion red, citron yellow, emerald green and cerulean blue.
+Group 3 had vermilion red, citron yellow, emerald green and cerulean blue.
 They didn't mix their green, and thus ended up with a purer color.

 .. figure:: /images/color_category/Krita_2_9_colormanagement_group4.png
    :figwidth: 500
    :align: center

-Finally, group 4 has vermillion red, citron yellow and cerulean blue.
+Finally, group 4 has vermilion red, citron yellow and cerulean blue.
 Their colors probably look like what you imagined.

 Now, these are kindergarteners, so this isn't the largest problem in the world.
 However, imagine that something like this happened at a printing company?
 Imagine four printers printing the same magazine with wildly different results?
 That would be disastrous!